wingify/wingify.github.io/_posts/2013-11-25-e2e-testing-with-webdriverjs-jasmine.markdown

 ## In the end

 e2e testing is important for the apps being written today and hence it becomes important for it to be automated and at the same time fun and easy to perform.
-There are numerous tools available for you to choose and this article talks about once such tool combination.
+There are numerous tools available for you to choose and this article talks about one such tool combination.

 Hope this helps you get started.
 So what are you waiting for, lets write some end-to-end tests!